kwaledesign/Coding-Standards/css.md

 * A component must remain independent from siblings, children, and parents allowing for arbitrarily placement within a design system.
 This means that CSS ID Selectors must be avoided to allow components to remain non-unique (able to appear on the same page more than once).
 * A component's name must be unique to the project to ensure that only instances of the same component can have the same  name.
 Re-using a component also means re-using its behavior.
 To use the same component with differing behavior requires a new component.
-* Selectors must remain context free and un-coupled to HTML.
-Never use HTML elements within css selectors or cascading selectors for multiple components.

-Base styles are project defaults for major HTML element styles.
-These include figures, forms, links, lists, media, blockquotes, tables, and typography.
-For small projects, it's perfectly acceptable to style these elements directly, however, for increased flexibility and especially for larger projects it is wise to scope base styles with a class.
-For example, typography styles are scoped by placing a class on a main section so that the only 'default' type values are those provided by the normalize reset in order to avoid repeatedly over-ridding.
-Another example is the table element, which is scoped with the `.scope` class.
-Again, the idea is to prevent redundant overrides of base element styles.
+* Selectors must remain context free and un-coupled to HTML by avoiding the use of elements within CSS selectors.
+HTML element styles are scoped by placing a class on either the element itself or on a parent container.
+This means all HTML element styles are opt-in (opposed to opt-out) making the only "default" HTML element styles are those applied by normalize, thus avoiding redundant overrides.
 This is explained in greater detail in [Opt-In-Typography](http://css-tricks.com/opt-in-typography/) and [Global Typographic Styles Suck](http://anthonyshort.me/2012/05/global-typographic-styles-suck).

 #### Element